maloneype/yposfgold-community-platform/_docs/prior-chat.md

 The next phase of development will focus on:

-1. **Admin Panel**
+1. **Analytics Dashboard**
-   - User management (add/remove/edit users)
-   - Invitation system (single/multiple with magic links)
-   - Announcements management (text/image/video with reordering)

-2. **Notifications System**
-   - Add notification preferences in profiles
-   - Implement event notifications
-   - Create admin options for triggering notifications
+   - Complete implementation of user engagement tracking
+   - Finalize dashboard interface for platform usage statistics
+   - Integrate Google Analytics and Mixpanel for comprehensive data collection

-3. **Future Integrations**
+2. **Future Integrations**
    - Plan for Stripe/PayPal integration
    - Explore Cvent API for deeper event management
    - Add Zoom for virtual events